Updated: Mar 7

 “I wish that all mornings felt like this.”
 I said.

-“Amaya, whatchu’ talking ‘bout?”
-Jay said unraveling the Black and Mild from the package.
+“Amya, whatchu’ talking ‘bout?”
+Jay said unraveling the Black & Mild from the package.

 “It’s a little too quiet if you ask me, shit makes me paranoid.”
-He sparked his Black and Mild, and his once shaking leg ceased at the smoke inhalation.
+Such a mood killer.
+He sparked his Black & Mild, and his once shaking leg ceased at the smoke inhalation.

 “Whatever.”
 I said, still embracing this peace.
-It’s rare for Jay to sit out on the porch with me while I read as the sun came up.
+It’s rare for Jay to sit out on the porch with me while I read as the sun comes up.
 It was rare for Jay to not be moving.
-His constant movements would scare me because I never knew when the day would come when he would cease to move.
+His constant movements would scare me sometimes because I never knew when the day would come when he would cease to move.
+I just felt like our time was limited.
+Summer was almost over and I’d be in a whole new city —away from my family.
+I know they say distance makes the heart grow fonder, but Jay is more and more distant these days.
+We used to be so close because we were the youngest, but now that he’s so worried about bills and keeping his set safe I hardly see him.
+I feel like I’m trying to get to know him as much as I can before I go.

 “So when you gone give this up, Jay?”